Out of Tune

 The Promise, a British miniseries about Israel at its founding and today, has been criticized by some Jewish groups as biased propaganda.
 But it’s a fair and compelling dramatization that deserves to be widely seen, not demonized.

-Meir Dagan, recently retired as chief of the Mossad, wanted to reestablish the agency as a powerful deterrent to Israel’s enemies.
+Former Mossad chief Meir Dagan, who died on March 17, 2016 at 71, wanted to reestablish the agency as a powerful deterrent to Israel’s enemies.
 With a string of daring operations, he succeeded.

 When the Western press gives credence to anti-Israel propaganda, as it did in recent reports about a Palestinian woman killed by Israeli tear gas, it’s Arabs who are hurt most